MARKETING TO DIFFERENT AGE DEMOGRAPHICS

 Marketing can be tricky; even once you’ve worked out your key target audience, you need to consider the diversity within that group.

-Few brands only appeal to one specific demographic of people; one age group or gender, most companies will need to appeal to a much wider variety.
+Few brands only appeal to one specific demographic of people; one age group or gender, and most companies will need to appeal to a much wider variety.

 This article is going to cover some of the major age groups you’ll encounter, along with the best ways to appeal to them right now.